-Rating: The measure of the creditworthiness of a borrower by special rating agencies such as Standard & Poor's or Moody's.
+Rating: The measure of a borrower's creditworthiness by special rating agencies such as Standard & Poor's or Moody's.
 As a rule, UBS bond funds principally invest in bonds issued by prime borrowers.

 Reinvestment: The possibility of reinvesting the distribution in the same fund.
 Certain funds offer investors a special reinvestment discount on the issuing price if the annual distribution is reinvested.